-The BCA focuses on the reconstruction of the existing bridges, including the full replacement of the steel superstructure, concrete deck replacement, and bridge widening to provide improvements to the existing geometry while maintaining the required travel lanes during construction.
-The project is evaluated by comparing the existing conditions, which is considered the baseline, and a future scenario where the superstructure has been repaired and concrete deck has been replaced but not widened to the reconstruction alternative.
-It is anticipated that if no major capital improvements are made, these bridges would need to be down posted and ultimately closed.
-Because this bridge carries interstate traffic, the long term closure of the bridges and the rerouting of traffic on other state and local routes was not considered a viable option.
+The BCA focuses on the reconstruction of the existing bridges, including the full replacement of the steel superstructure, concrete deck replacement, installation of bridge scour protection on the existing piers, and bridge widening to provide improvements to the existing geometry while maintaining the required travel lanes during construction.
+The project is evaluated by comparing the existing conditions, which is considered to be the baseline, and a future scenario where the superstructure has been repaired and concrete deck has been replaced, but not widened, to the reconstruction alternative.
+It is anticipated that if no major capital improvements are made, these bridges would need to have weight restrictions imposed on them and ultimately closed to all traffic.
+Because these bridges carry interstate traffic, the long-term closure of the bridges and the rerouting of traffic on other state and local routes was not considered a viable option because introducing the large volume of traffic that uses these bridges onto the already congested area roadways would result in excessive congestion, operational issues, and safety concerns on those roadways.
 The BCA uses information from other sources which are referenced or included in the Appendix as required.